dogabeey/warcraftuniversalis-extended/README.md

 * Excavation decision for certain countries which lets you find Artifacts of great power.

+* Incarnations of Sha may appear in Pandaria in certain occasions.

 ## Planned Features

 * A quest for Fel followers to retrieve Sargerite Keystone and open the way for The Burning Legion.

-* Incarnations of Sha may appear in Pandaria in certain occasions.
+* Cataclysm historical events and The Shattering disaster.

 * And more...